Skip to Content

 Appetizers are the type of fun food that I just can’t resist making or eating.
 They’re such a fun way to have a meal or entertain; you can make so many different types and, for the most part, they’re incredibly easy to throw together.

-For yesterday’s “party” – there were just a few of us – I threw together this Hot Crab and Artichoke Dip and some Crispy Baked Buffalo Wings.
+For a game day dip I love to throw together this Hot Crab and Artichoke Dip and some Crispy Baked Buffalo Wings.
 Nothing too out-of-the-box or fancy, just a couple of easy appetizers that everyone would enjoy.

 Hot, cheesy Crab and Artichoke Dip.
 And the trick to making sure you get big chunks of crab in every bite!